textpattern/textpattern.github.io/brand/author-prefixes-and-registration.md

 **You must have a [Textpattern community forum](https://forum.textpattern.com/) account**.
 Provide the link to your forum profile when registering a prefix.

 **You can only have one prefix.** *One*.
-But, sometimes an author will adopt the themes or plugins of another author if the latter has abandoned or ‘retired’ from the community and their products are still considered useful.
+(You may see two or three people in the lists having multiple prefixes.
+Ignore it.
+Housecleaning is coming eventually.)
+In other cases, an author will adopt the themes or plugins of another that has abandoned or ‘retired’ from the community and their products are still considered useful.
 Adoption means the adopter is willing to maintain the themes or plugins, as appropriate, for community use.
 This is the preferred, respectful practice against simply changing plugin names.

 **Your prefix should be three alphanumeric characters.** Not less and not more.
 (Ignore any you see in the lists that defy this convention.)

-**First to market wins the prefix.** Unused prefixes go to the first person who has a theme or plugin to share, regardless if the prefix has already been registered.
+**First to market wins the prefix.** Prefixes go to the first person who has a theme or plugin to share, regardless if the prefix has already been registered.
 So, only register a prefix when you have a theme or plugin ready to go (or can show you are near ready to share one).

 **Prefix ownership may be challenged.** Prefix ownership may be challenged if it is found that an author has not created a theme or plugin yet and is squatting on the prefix.
 In this case, you (the challenger) must produce the first theme or plugin to earn ownership of the prefix in question.
 At that time, bring the issue to light in the appropriate [Theme discussion](https://forum.textpattern.com/viewforum.php?id=8) or [Plugin discussion](https://forum.textpattern.com/viewforum.php?id=13) forum with proof of your product ready to share, and others can help recognize and validate the challenge.